simonjantsch/farkas/README.md

 ## Computing Farkas certificates
 The files DTMC.py, DTMC_gurobi.py, MDP.py, MDP_gurobi.py implement both
-heuristic and exact subsystem computations.
+heuristic and exact computations.

 ## Benchmarking

 Functions to run benchmark instances can be found in benchmarking.py.
 Benchmarking results can be found in benchmark_runs.
-Functions to plot results are implemented in plotting.py, and examples of notebooks containing plots can be found in benchmarks/plot.ipynb and benchmark/experiments/experiments.ipynb
+Functions to plot results are implemented in plotting.py, and examples of notebooks containing plots can be found in plot.ipynb and experiments/experiments.ipynb